 Bone Marrow Examination: Procedure is to be scheduled through Hematology Lab, 336-716-2614.
 Specimen is delivered to and processed in the Hematology Lab.
 The slides are delivered to the pathologist two days after receipt in the lab.
 The final diagnosis is usually completed and mailed out from AP Information Center the next day, unless special stains necessitate delay.

-Special stains are performed in Histology on bone marrow and peripheral smears at the request of a pathologist or as an automatic part of certain patient protocols.
+Special stains on bone marrow and peripheral smears will be performed at the request of a pathologist or as an automatic part of certain patient protocols.
 Stains performed are:

 - Butyrate esterase,

 - Tartrate Resistant Acid Phosphatase (TRAP) for Hairy Cells.